Minyus/optkeras/README.md

 # OptKeras

-A Python package designed to optimize hyperparameters of Deep Learning models (a wrapper of Keras and Optuna)
+A Python package designed to optimize hyperparameters of Deep Learning models (a wrapper around Keras and Optuna)

 ### What is Keras?